tahir007malik/incrementalDataAnalytics/README.md

-# incrementalDataAnalytics
+# Incremental Data Analytics
-This project demonstrates incremental analysis of car sales data.
-It leverages a medallion architecture to efficiently process and analyze sales data over time, enabling stakeholders to gain insights into sales trends, customer preferences, and inventory management.
+This repository demonstrates a comprehensive end-to-end data pipeline using Azure Data Factory (ADF), Azure Data Lake Storage Gen2 (ADLS Gen2), Azure SQL Database, and Azure Databricks.
+The pipeline handles both historical data retrieval and incremental updates from the source.
+It features a medallion architecture for efficient data management and a star schema design with dimension and fact tables, employing SCD Type-1 for seamless record upserting.

 ## Video Documentation
 Link: [YouTube](https://youtu.be/3a8VvBdH4Os)